 One of the oldest plant protein powders, soy offers a wide range of benefits.
 At 23 grams of protein per 100 calories, soy is highly effective for supplementing protein in your diet.
 Additionally, it’s packed with BCAAs for muscle synthesis.

 Unlike other plant powders, soy is considered a complete protein; it’s not lacking any essential amino acids.
 It’s nutritious, though not nearly as much as pumpkin seed or hemp proteins.
 There is evidence that consistent soy consumption is beneficial for your heart as well.

-Some people avoid using soy because it’s been believed for years to raise oestrogen levels, but the one study that suggested that was performed on sheep, not people, and it’s never been replicated.
-The other reason people ignore soy is that much of what we consume is GMO (genetically modified), but if that matters to you, there are organic soy protein powders you can use.
+Some people avoid using soy because it’s been believed to be largely GMO (genetically modified), but if that matters to you, there are organic soy protein powders you can use.